 - Test weekly if you are unvaccinated or partially vaccinated

-- Stay home if symptomatic and complete the Complete the UO COVID-19 case and contact reporting form
+- Stay home if symptomatic and complete the UO COVID-19 case and contact reporting form

-We strongly encourage instructors to use assigned seating or seating charts where possible.
-This will assist with contact tracing and identifying those students who need to quarantine.
+Seating charts or assigned seating are not required, but if feasible, can assist with contact tracing and identifying those students who need to quarantine.
 For larger classes, instructors might consider creating seating zones that students could commit to sitting in for the term.
 If these zones are separated by a row or an aisle, and students know what zone they are in (by a letter or number), it will help the contact tracing team zero in on which students to contact.

-Barring this, it will be important for students to know the names of those seated in close proximity to them, in the event they become positive for COVID.
+If seating charts/assigned seats are not used, it will be helpful if students know the names of those seated in close proximity to them, in the event they become positive for COVID.
 Please consider setting aside a few minutes each day, before beginning instruction, explicitly for students to “get to know their neighbors.”

 Good Classroom Citizenship